aws/amazon-ecs-cli/README.md

 ### Cross-compiling

-The `make docker-build` target will build standalone amd64 executables for darwin and linux.
-The output will be in `bin/darwin-amd64` and `bin/linux-amd64` respectively.
+The `make docker-build` target builds standalone amd64 executables for Darwin and Linux.
+The output will be in `bin/darwin-amd64` and `bin/linux-amd64`, respectively.

-If you have set up the appropriate bootstrap environments, you may also directly run the `make supported-platforms` target to create standalone amd64 executables for darwin and linux platforms.
+If you have set up the appropriate bootstrap environments, you may also directly run the `make supported-platforms` target to create standalone amd64 executables for the Darwin and Linux platforms.

 ## Testing